streakcraze/streakcraze/README.md

-### Hi there 👋
+<h1 align="center"> Hi there 👋 I'm Arnold Obiero </h1>

+<h2 align="center"> An avid learner and tech enthusiast 🔥 </h2>

+---

 - 🔭 I’m currently working on various machine learning tasks provided by Prodigy InfoTech to gain hands-on skills using several ML and deep learning algorithms, including linear regression, k-means clustering, support vector machines, and convolutional neural networks.

 - 🌱 I’m also about to complete my Bachelors in electronics and computer engineering at the Jomo Kenyatta University of Agriculture and Technology in Thika, Kenya.
 It has been an exciting journey where I got to learn several electronic design concepts such as circuit theory, digital logic, control engineering, signals and communication, and engineering mathematics among others.
-We also delved into several computing concepts such as operating systems, structured and object-oriented programming, compiler construction, computer networks, database management systems, and cryptography among others.
+We also delved deep into several computing concepts such as operating systems, structured and object-oriented programming, compiler construction, computer networks, database management systems, and cryptography among others.

 - 👯 I’m looking to collaborate on developing web applications, cloud applications, data science and ML projects, embedded systems, IoT projects, computer vision, and technical documentation.